By Bonnie L. Grant

 Planting borage with strawberries attracts bees and increases the yield of fruit.
 It has limited culinary use in today’s foods, but the borage flower is often used as a garnish.
 Traditionally the borage plant was used to treat many ailments, from jaundice to kidney problems.
 In medicinal use today it is limited, but the seeds are a source of linolenic acid.
 Borage flowers are also used in potpourris or candied for use in confections.

 Borage can be perpetuated by allowing the flowers to go to seed and self sow.
 Pinching the terminal growth will force a bushier plant but may sacrifice some of the flowers.
 Borage herb is not a fussy plant and has been known to grow in refuse piles and highway ditches.
-Be assured you want the plant annually or remove the flowers before it seeds.
-Growing borage requires a dedicated space in the home garden for the large and prolific herb.
+Be assured you want the plant to regrow annually or remove the flowers before it seeds.
+Growing borage requires a dedicated space in the home garden.

 Borage Herb Harvest

-Sowing the seeds every 4 weeks will ensure a ready supply of borage flowers.
+Sowing the seeds every four weeks will ensure a ready supply of borage flowers.
 The leaves may be picked at any time and used fresh.
-Dried leaves have little of the characteristic flavor so the plant is best consumed right away.
+Dried leaves have little of the characteristic flavor so the plant is best consumed after harvest.
 Leave the flowers alone if you are hosting a honeybee colony.
 The blooms produce an excellent flavored honey.